flatironinstitute/SlurmUtil/README.md

 The "mqtt" key can be found in the config/config.json file, which contains the configuration settings for MQTT.

 ### InfluxDB
-We save our monitoring data in a time-series database: InfluxDB.
-The "influxdb" key can be found in the config/config.json file, which contains the configuration settings for InfluxDB.
+Our monitoring data is stored in a time-series database called InfluxDB, with its configuration settings specified in the config/config.json file under the 'influxdb' key.

 #### Installation
-For CentOS,
+For Linux,
 ```
 wget https://dl.influxdata.com/influxdb/releases/influxdb-1.8.1.x86_64.rpm
 sudo yum install influxdb-1.8.1.x86_64.rpm